mharen/mharen.github.io/blog/2006/2006-12-site-news.md

 On a related note, if you are an engineer or an engineering student, [we're hiring like crazy](http://www.rovisys.com/rovisys/contact/careers/job_opportunities.asp)--tell 'em Michael sent ya.

-<strong>Upcoming Posts - </strong>I'm planning to do a couple silly posts as well as some more serious topics.
+**Upcoming Posts - **I'm planning to do a couple silly posts as well as some more serious topics.
 Some ideas I've had floating around for a while include:

 <ul>